Materials-Consortia/OPTIMADE/optimade.rst

     If this member is *not* provided, the client MUST assume this is **not** an index meta-database base URL (i.e., the default is for :field:`is_index` to be :field-val:`false`).

-  - **available\_licenses**: List of SPDX license identifiers specifying a set of alternative licenses under which the client is granted access to the data and metadata in this database.
+  - **available\_licenses**: List of `SPDX license identifiers <https://spdx.org/licenses/>` specifying a set of alternative licenses under which the client is granted access to all the data and metadata in this database.
+    If the data and metadata is available under multiple alternative licenses, identifiers of these multiple licenses SHOULD be provided to let clients know under which conditions the data and metadata can be used.
     Inclusion of a license identifier in the list is a commitment of the database that the rights are in place to grant clients access to all the data and metadata according to the terms of either of these licenses (at the choice of the client).
     If the licensing information provided via the field :field:`license` omits licensing options specified in :field:`available_licenses`, or if it otherwise contradicts them, a client MUST still be allowed to interpret the inclusion of a license in :field:`available_licenses` as a full commitment from the database that the data and metadata is available, without exceptions, under the respective licenses.
     If the database cannot make that commitment, e.g., if only part of the data is available under a license, the corresponding license identifier MUST NOT appear in :field:`available_licenses` (but, rather, the field :field:`license` is to be used to clarify the licensing situation.)
-    In case the data and metadata is multiply-licensed, identifiers of these multiple licenses SHOULD be provided to let clients know under which conditions the data and metadata can be used.
+    An empty list indicates that none of the SPDX licenses apply for the entirety of the database and that the licensing situation is clarified in human readable form in the field :field:`license`.
 If this is an index meta-database base URL (see section `Index Meta-Database`_), then the response dictionary MUST also include the field:

 - **relationships**: Dictionary that MAY contain a single `JSON API relationships object <https://jsonapi.org/format/1.0/#document-resource-object-relationships>`__: